-The vision is a Dean's Student Advisory Council which includes the representation and participation of graduate and undergraduate students across Luskin.
+The Dean's Student Advisory Council includes the representation and participation of graduate and undergraduate students across Luskin.
 The goal is to have more transparency around school-wide matters, bulk up on interdisciplinary opportunities, and to facilitate better dean's office communication with students.
-The committee members would be assembled with two reps from each degree program, with staggered graduation dates to assure continuity.
+Committee members are assembled with two representatives from each degree program, with staggered graduation dates to assure continuity.

-Diversity, Equity, and Inclusion (DEI) Committee:
+Anti-Racism, Diversity, Equity, and Inclusion (DEI) Committee:

-Following the killing of Black citizens by law enforcement in 2014-15, MSW students met with faculty to organize the DEI Committee.
-While the DEI Committee had predecessors such as the Diversity Committee, this again was a student-initiated effort whose purpose was as follows: The Social Welfare Committee on Diversity, Equity, and Inclusion (DEI) is a collective effort of Social Welfare students, staff, field faculty, and senate faculty members to ensure that issues of race, class, equity, privilege, identity, gender, sexual orientation, ability, age, and social justice are adequately and effectively integrated across the Social Welfare program.
+The Social Welfare Committee on Anti-Racism Diversity, Equity, and Inclusion (ADEI) is a collective effort of Social Welfare students, staff, field education faculty, and senate faculty members.
+We seek to ensure that issues of race, class, culture, caste, equity, privilege, identity, gender, sexual orientation, ability, age, size, and social justice are adequately and effectively integrated across the Social Welfare program.
+Click here to read the committee's full charter.